ricardobalk/ricardo.nu/README.md

-# Nuxt 3 Starter Kit
+# Personal Link Collection

-This is a Nuxt 3 Starter Kit with Vite, Vue 3, TypeScript, PostCSS and TailwindCSS!
+This is my personal link collection, built with Vite, Vue 3, TypeScript, PostCSS and TailwindCSS!

-We recommend to look at the [documentation](https://v3.nuxtjs.org).

 ## Setup

 Make sure to install the dependencies